-The opportunity for faculty members to participate in efforts to improve policies is critical.
-The Faculty Senate shall be consulted in the process of reviewing suggestions for improvements in this policy statement.
+policy statement.
 Recommendations for improvements made by the Faculty Senate shall be transmitted to the President of OSU-CHS.
 Any change(s) in this policy statement must be approved by the governing Board of Regents.

-1. Professional Standards and Matters of Academic Appointment Administration.

-- 1.1 Professional Standards. - 1.1.1 Qualifications.
-The diversity of OSU-CHS activity requires that detailed academic qualification standards for each rank, function, or specialty be specified by the appropriate unit administrator.3 In those cases in which work assignments vary greatly within a given unit or are split between units it will be necessary to specify qualifications for individual positions.
-In establishing these qualification standards the unit administrator shall obtain appropriate faculty counsel.4 When approved by the Provost, a copy of the standards shall be given to each faculty member and such standards shall be applied by all administrative units involved until duly amended. - 1.1.2 Job Description and Terms and Conditions of Employment.
+- 1. Professional Standards and Matters of Academic Appointment Administration. - 1.1 Professional Standards. - 1.1.1 Qualifications.
+The diversity of OSU-CHS activity requires that detailed academic qualification standards for each rank, function, or specialty be specified by the appropriate unit administrator.
+In those cases in which work assignments vary greatly within a given unit or are split between units it will be necessary to specify qualifications for individual positions.
+In establishing these qualification standards the unit administrator shall obtain appropriate faculty counsel.
+When approved by the Provost, a copy of the standards shall be given to each faculty member and such standards shall be applied by all administrative units involved until duly amended. - 1.1.2 Job Description and Terms and Conditions of Employment.
 It is the policy of OSU-CHS that each faculty member's job description and the applicable standards, criteria, and procedures used in making decisions relating to renewal, tenure, and promotion should be available to the faculty member in written form.
 These items are provided to a faculty member in the form of the initial letter of offer, written policy and procedure statements of the unit and OSU-CHS, and formal appraisal and development statements. - 1.1.3 Professional Ethics.
-Members of the faculty have the responsibility to follow the Board of Regents' approved policies on outside activities, to
+Members of the faculty have the responsibility to follow the Board of Regents' approved policies on outside activities, to avoid conflicts of interest prohibited by Oklahoma statutes, and, particularly, to develop and maintain student/teacher relationships which are healthy, honorable, and beneficial to students in the pursuit of legitimate educational objectives.
+Members of the faculty must not exploit students for their private advantage.

-3The term "unit administrator", as used throughout this policy statement, refers to those individuals holding the title of department head, department chairperson, or any similar position at OSU-CHS..
+&lt;sup>3The term "unit administrator", as used throughout this policy statement, refers to those individuals holding the title of department head, department chairperson, or any similar position at OSU-CHS..

-4 Depending on the OSU-CHS organizational structure, "appropriate faculty counsel," "advice of the faculty," and "faculty consultation" referred to throughout this policy statement shall involve obtaining input from (a) the entire departmental faculty; or (b) members of a special or permanent committee selected by procedures which have been approved by a majority of the faculty of the administrative unit involved, submitted to the President of OSU-CHS for approval and retention in a permanent file; or where necessary (c) duly elected members of boards, senates, or councils at the departmental, Center or other levels.
+Depending on the OSU-CHS organizational structure, "appropriate faculty counsel," "advice of the faculty," and "faculty consultation" referred to throughout this policy statement shall involve obtaining input from (a) the entire departmental faculty; or (b) members of a special or permanent committee selected by procedures which have been approved by a majority of the faculty of the administrative unit involved, submitted to the President of OSU-CHS for approval and retention in a permanent file; or where necessary (c) duly elected members of boards, senates, or councils at the departmental, Center or other levels.
 Whenever deemed necessary this counsel may seek external assistance to aid evaluation.
 In formulating input the faculty or its committees shall have the prerogative to meet in the absence of the unit administrator.